LumaVistaLab/DolbySurrEX-flag-patcher/README.md

 presentation is set with `Audio Core Channel Configuration`.

-[2] Dolby Media Encoder User's Manual, Section 4.1.4, "Setting the 5.1 Downmix Type on the Channels Page", printed pp. 18-19 / PDF pp. 28-29, and Section 4.5, "Creating a Dolby Digital Plus Bitstream with or without Dolby Atmos", printed
+[2] Dolby Media Encoder User's Manual, Section 4.1.4, "Setting the 5.1 Downmix Type on the Channels Page", printed pp. 18-19 / PDF pp. 28-29, and Section 4.5 Dolby Digital Plus workflow, printed p.
-p.
 33 / PDF p.
 43. These sections state that the 5.1 core is produced by rendering Atmos to 7.1 when needed and downmixing the 7.1 surround channels to 5.1, with `5.1 Dolby Standard (Lo, Ro)` and `5.1 Dolby PLIIx` as the choices.

 [3] Dolby Media Encoder User's Manual, Section 11.11, "Dolby Pro Logic IIx", printed pp. 94-95 / PDF pp. 104-105.
 This section defines PLIIx as a matrix